1473 heat and drought in Europe

-The 1473 heat and drought in Europe was an climatic extreme.
-The heatwave and drought in 1473–74 lasted 14 months, affecting Western, Central and Eastern Europe as well as Southern Scandinavia, Ireland, Northern Italy and parts of Spain.
+The 1473 heat and drought in Europe was a climatic extreme.
+The heatwave and drought in 1473–1474 lasted 14 months, affecting Western, Central and Eastern Europe as well as Southern Scandinavia, Ireland, Northern Italy and parts of Spain.
 This year was the culmination of several years of heat and drought between 1471 and 1474.
 In terms of its duration and geographical extent, it was probably the most widespread and extreme period of heat and drought in Europe in the past millennium.
 The weather patterns and their effects were reconstructed based on consistent reports in contemporary historical documents.

-The countries affected today are: Southern Sweden, Denmark, England, Ireland.
-Belgium, the Netherlands, France, Switzerland, Germany, Poland, Ukraine, western Russia, Austria, the Czech Republic, the Slovak Republic, Hungary, Italy, Croatia, Serbia and parts of Spain.
+The countries affected today are: Southern Sweden, Denmark, England, Ireland, Belgium, the Netherlands, France, Switzerland, Germany, Poland, Ukraine, western Russia, Austria, the Czech Republic, the Slovak Republic, Hungary, Italy, Croatia, Serbia and parts of Spain.

 Data and methods

 Detailed evidence on weather patterns in 1473 is available in historical documents.
-Historical climatology deals with the reconstruction of weather and climate, as well as their effects on societies based on documentary evidence, primarily from chronicles., The Palgrave Handbook of Climate History provides an overview of the available methods and data, summarising climatic and socio-economic developments by era and continent.
+Historical climatology deals with the reconstruction of weather and climate, as well as their effects on societies based on documentary evidence, primarily from chronicles.
+The Palgrave Handbook of Climate History provides an overview of the available methods and data, summarising climatic and socio-economic developments by era and continent.

 Here are some basic considerations to take into account: Dating in the 15th century follows the Julian calendar.
 To align with the Gregorian calendar, nine days must be added to a Julian date.
 The evidence is obtained from contemporary documents, primarily chronicle weather reports.
 Narrative data often contain indirect information on temperature conditions (known as proxy data), such as observations of cultivated plants (known as phenology) in the warm season, as well as observations of frozen waters, snow cover, and occasional spring vegetation in the cold season.
 These narrative and proxy data are summarized in the form of a seasonal index named Pfister index.
 The Pfister index is the most commonly used temperature and precipitation index.
 It comprises seven classes on a scale from -3 to +3, indicating deviations from a 20th-century reference period.
 Seasonal Pfister indices for Central Europe are available for the period 1000–1999.